Robert Houston Noble: Start of career

 After graduation, Noble received his commission as a second lieutenant in the 1st Infantry Regiment and was posted to Fort Bowie and Fort Lowell, Arizona.
 In 1885 and 1886, he took part in the expedition to capture Geronimo during the Apache Wars.
 In July 1886, his regiment was transferred to California, and Noble served first at Angel Island, and later at Benicia Barracks.

 In September 1890, Noble was assigned as professor of military science at St. John's College in Annapolis, Maryland.
-While serving at St. John's, Noble received an LL.B. degree from the University of Maryland School of Law in 1892 and the honorary Master of Arts degree from St. John's in 1894.
+While serving at St. John's, Noble received an LL.B. degree from the University of Maryland School of Law in 1892 and the honorary degree of Master of Arts from St. John's in 1894.
 Noble was admitted to the bar after completing his legal education, but he opted to continue his military career.

 Noble rejoined the 1st Infantry in November 1894, and served at Angel Island, Benicia Barracks and in San Diego as commander of Companies D, B, and H, then became the regimental adjutant at the Presidio of San Francisco.
 In April 1897 he was appointed aide-de-camp to William Rufus Shafter, then commander of the Department of California.